fnalways/terminus-docs/docs/manual/concepts/application.md

 Community applications are applications created and maintained by third-party developers.
 They encompass a wide range of purposes, from productivity tools and entertainment applications to data analysis utilities.

-The namespace of community applications consists of two parts: [Application Name](#application-name) and the user's [Local Name](olares-id.md#what-is-an-olares-id), for example:
+The namespace of community applications consists of two parts: application name and the user's [local name](olares-id.md#what-is-an-olares-id), for example:

 ```
 n8n-alice